solinium/r-a-d.io-cli/README.md

 ### Uninstall
 `bash <(curl -s https://raw.githubusercontent.com/solinium/r-a-d.io-cli/master/uninstall.sh)`

+### Issues
+You may notice the timer jumping frequently.
+That's because by default API requests are being sent every 7 seconds, so it is likely that either your connection or r/a/dio is being slow.
+I will work on implementing custom request times.

 ### Contributing
 Unstable or testing commits are made in the development branch.
 Follow PEP8.